-Summary of Rating Factors for Private Health Plans in Colorado Rating Factor Individual Plans Small Group Plans Large Group Plans Attained Age: Age Bands (5-year) (5-year) Applies May Apply: Carriers use age in developing rates but supply an ageless rate to employers.
-Age (no bands) Applies Does Not Apply Does Not Apply Family Composition: Applies Applies As specified by the 4 Tiers Дрисо Арріїсз group.
-Gender Unisex Rating Unisex Rating Applies Area Factors: Usually based on zip code, grouped by county.
-Based on county where small group is located and as required by Colorado Insurance Regulation 4-6-7 Limited to the area factors filed for use by the carrier.
-Smoking Status or Tobacco Use: Rate-up or discount Rate-up or discount up to 15% for tobacco use; or 10% discount for smoking cessation.
-Must be applied at the individual level and cannot be aggregated over the entire group.
-No prohibition or requirement specified in CO law.
-Health Status: Tiers by each individual covered.
-(Preferred, Standard, Non-Standard) - Can be medically underwritten.
-Not allowed after 12/31/2008.
+Summary of Rating Factors for Private Health Plans in Colorado Rating Factor Individual Plans Small Group Plans Large Group Plans Attained Age: Age Bands (5-year) Applies Applies May Apply: Carriers use age in developing rates but supply an ageless rate to employers.
+Age (no bands) Single age band from 0 - 20, One year age band from 21 - 63, Single age band from 64+ Single age band from 0 - 20, One year age band from 21 - 63, Single age band from 64+ Does Not Apply Family Composition: Per member rating Per member rating As specified by the 4 Tiers methodology for each family member, no more than 3 oldest children under age 21 can apply methodology for each family member, no more than 3 oldest children under age 21 can apply group.
+Gender Unisex Rating Unisex Rating Applies Area Factors: Based on county where policy holder lives and as required by Colorado Insurance Regulation 4-2-39 Based on county where policy holder lives and as required by Colorado Insurance Regulation 4-2-39 Limited to the area factors filed for use by the carrier.
+Smoking Status or Tobacco Use: Rate-up to 15% for tobacco use Rate-up to 15% for tobacco use No prohibition or requirement specified in CO law.
+Health Status: Not allowed after 1/1/14 Not allowed after 12/31/2008.
 Aggregated for group and limited to the range or formula filed for use by the carrier.

-Claims Experience: Not allowed as a separate factor for rate calculation for an individual policyholder.
-Not allowed after 12/31/2008.
+Claims Experience: Not allowed after 1/1/14 Not allowed after 12/31/2008.
 Aggregated for group and limited to the range or formula filed for use by the carrier.
-Standard Industrial Classification: Does Not Apply Can be used to adjust rate within range filed by carrier and limited by increase of 15% and between 0.
-75 and 1.
-10% of index rate.
-In statute: § 10-16-05(8.
-5)(a)(V), C. R. S. Aggregated for group and limited to the range filed for use by the carrier.
+Standard Industrial Classification: Does Not Apply Not allowed after 1/1/14 Aggregated for group and limited to the range filed for use by the carrier.
 Plan Design Factors: Deductibles, etc. Managed Care Networks Applies Applies Applies